 This time, the Mongol Empire descended into a civil war before another of Genghis Khan's grandsons, Kublai Khan, managed to take power.
 He defeated his cousin Ariqboqe in 1264 after a hard-fought war, and took the reins of empire.
 In 1271, the great khan named himself the founder of the Yuan Dynasty in China, and moved in earnest to finally conquer the Song Dynasty.
 The last Song emperor surrendered in 1276, marking the Mongol victory over all of China.
 Korea also was forced to pay tribute to the Yuan, after further battles and diplomatic strong-arming.

 Kublai Khan left the western portion of his realm to the rule of his relatives, concentrating on expansion in East Asia.
 He forced Burma, Annam (northern Vietnam), Champa (southern Vietnam) and the Sakhalin Peninsula into tributary relationships with Yuan China.
-However, his expensive invasions of Japan (1274 and 1281) and of Java, Indonesia, in 1293 were complete fiascos.
+However, his expensive invasions of Japan (1274 and 1281) and of Java, now part of Indonesia, in 1293 were complete fiascos.